BuongiornoTexas/rsrtools/README.rst

 News and Breaking Changes
 ==========================

+**1.1.0** **WARNING** Please back up your config.toml before upgrading, as this change may break it!
+Update to python 3.12, minor code clean up.
+Moved from toml to tomllib, tomli-w.
+I had no issues with Windows 11, but if you are on an older version, you may need to convert your config.toml from Windows text to UTF-8 format (I believe it should work out of the box though).

 **1.0.1** Minor update for changes in steam ``libraryfolder.vdf`` configuration, minor bugfixes and linting.
 For anybody who is looking for a method to merge Rocksmith profiles, I've also put together a rough script as a gist -